The Spin Stops Here!

 Ignoring the uncalled for explitives and crass language, this comment does highlight the basic dificulty that "... no one can look into another's head with accuracy ..." to construct a model that will predict with accuracy their behavior ... not even high-ranking politicians assisted by the most able experts in deicison-making ...

 Also, Bueno de Mesquita's theory is based on expected utility theory.
-It is highly questionable whether this theory is a proper tool for the analysis of the behaviour of complex socieconomic systems that are subjected to severe uncertainty.
+It is highly questionable whether this theory is a proper tool for the analysis of the behaviour of complex socieconomic systems that are subject to severe uncertainty.

 Readers who are not familiar with the problematics of expected utility theory may wish to read the paper entitled MAPS OF BOUNDED RATIONALITY: A PERSPECTIVE ON INTUITIVE JUDGMENT AND CHOICE by DANIEL KAHNEMAN (Nobel Prize Lecture, December 8, 2002).
 Or watch the lecture.